qwat/QWAT/doc/index.rst

    demo-guide/index
    faq/index
    glossary/index
-   translation/index

 And you will find a `glossary <glossary/index.html>`__ if some terms sound obscure to you.

-For non-native english speakers, `translation <translation/index.html>`__ of recurrent terms are available.

 Indices and tables